marcelotduarte/cx_Freeze/doc/src/faq.rst

 Single-file executables
 -----------------------

-Recently, the :ref:`bdist_appimage` command was introduced for Linux, which supports the construction of a single exe file, where all your application's libraries are incorporated into an executable file.
+Recently, the :doc:`bdist_appimage` command was introduced for Linux, which supports the construction of a single exe file, where all your application's libraries are incorporated into an executable file.

-On other systems, this is not supported by **cx_Freeze**, however, for distribution, on Windows, you can use :ref:`bdist_msi` and on macOS, you can use :ref:`bdist_dmg`.
+On other systems, this is not supported by **cx_Freeze**, however, for distribution, on Windows, you can use :doc:`bdist_msi` and on macOS, you can use :doc:`bdist_dmg`.

 Also, you can use other tools to compress the build directory from **cx_Freeze** into a self-extracting archive: